eflautt/ga-data-science/lessons/lesson-08/readme.md

 1. The **smallest** k we can use is 1: however, using only one neighbor will probably perform poorly.
 2. The **largest** k we can use is n-1; that is, every _other_ point in the data set.
 But without weighting, this would always set it to the class with the largest sample size!
 Within the Iris data set, we should see at some value k and greater, the performance will flat line (in a bad way).

-Use the following starter code, and the iris data set, test and evaluate the following questions:
+Use the [following starter code](./code/starter-code/starter-code-8.ipynb) and the iris data set, test and evaluate the following questions:

 1. What is the accuracy for when using k=1?
 2. What is the accuracy for using (most of, all) the other points as neighbors perform?